s4075654/full-stack-development/doc/backend/server/security.rst

     Middleware that hashes the `password` in the body of the request object.

-    :returns: The response object after having sent a response about how there's no password in the request body.
+    :returns: The response object after having sent a response about how there's no password in the request or the `a_Next` function.
     :async: